Snowflake-Labs/sfquickstarts/site/sfguides/src/native-app-chairlift/native-app-chairlift.md

 **provider/**

 - This directory is specific to this Quickstart.
 It contains a SQL script to create the application package and grant privileges on provider data.

+**snowflake.yml**

+There is an additional file called `snowflake.yml`, which is used by the Snowflake CLI.

 <!-- ------------------------ -->
 ## The **app/** directory